Bandvagn 206

 US Marines in a Norwegian bv 206 traveling through snow.

 Bandvagn 206 (bv 206) (meaning "Tracked Vehicle 206" in English) is a tracked articulated, all-terrain carrier initially developed and manufactured by the Swedish company Hägglund & Söner, and subsequently by BAE Systems Hägglunds, for the Swedish Army.
 It consists of two units, with all four tracks powered.
 It can carry up to 17 people, 6 in the front compartment, 11 in the rear.
-The trailer unit can be adapted for different uses (see Variants section).
+The trailer unit can be adapted for different uses (see § Variants).

 History

 Development of the bv 206 all-terrain articulated tracked carrier began in 1974.
 Three batches of trial vehicles were delivered by Hägglund & Söner between 1976 and 1978.
 The first production examples were delivered to the Swedish Defence Administration in 1980.

 In 1997 the military vehicles business of Hägglund & Söner was acquired by Alvis plc, becoming Alvis Hägglunds.
 In turn, in 2004, Alvis became part of BAE Systems, with the business becoming BAE Systems Hägglunds.